 As you can see, this is all rough, which is why we are ultimately more interested in the free text replies.
 People might mean different things by “high” or “very high”.
 Arguments could be made that a prompt we considered very low should be rated “low”.
 Students might get the answer right for wrong reasons.
 Scoring the free text will show us if the students truly increased in skill and helpful dispositions.
-(Update 2/6/2019: while we were not able to reliably quantify the free text responses, we were able to verify that with a few exceptions incorrect student ratings were based on lack of knowledge or skill, not philosophical disagreement).

 But even with this very rough data we’re seeing some important patterns.

 Finding One: Initial Trust of Everything Is Low

 First, students rate dubious prompts low before the intervention: